CTF-handbooks/ctf-handbooks.github.io/Writerside/topics/Making-a-Map-for-Capture-the-Flag.md

 > It is not recommended to make maps on a mobile device - Android or iOS/iPadOS.
 > {style="warning"}

-* Minetest version 5.7 or above.
+* Luanti version 5.7 or above.
 The latest stable version is always recommended.
-  > If you don't have Minetest installed, you can download it from the [official Minetest website](https://www.minetest.net/).
+  > If you don't have Luanti installed, you can download it from the [official Luanti website](https://www.luanti.org/).
   > {style="note"}
-* Capture the Flag game for Minetest.
+* Capture the Flag game for Luanti.
-  > You can install the game from either the ContentDB within your Minetest client or from the [ContentDB website](https://content.minetest.net/packages/rubenwardy/capturetheflag/).
+  > You can install the game from either the ContentDB within your Luanti client or from the [ContentDB website](https://content.luanti.org/packages/rubenwardy/capturetheflag/).
   >
-  > Once you have downloaded the .zip file from the ContentDB website, extract the .zip file and move the folder inside it to `[Minetest folder]/games`.
+  > Once you have downloaded the .zip file from the ContentDB website, extract the .zip file and move the folder inside it to `[user data directory]/games`.
+  >
+  > Going to the `About` section in Luanti's main menu and clicking the `Open User Data Directory` button will lead you to your Luanti user data directory if you do not know its location on your filesystem.
+On Windows, that would be the folder Luanti is located in.
   > {style="note"}
-* WorldEdit mod for Minetest. <sup>(_optional_)</sup>
+* WorldEdit mod for Luanti. <sup>(_optional_)</sup>
   > Although this is optional, it is recommended that you install WorldEdit.
 This tool is helpful when building desired map structures, and it can also speed up the process of creating large builds.
   >
-  > You can install WorldEdit from either the Minetest in-game ContentDB or from the [ContentDB website](https://content.minetest.net/packages/sfan5/worldedit/).
+  > You can install WorldEdit from either the in-game ContentDB within your Luanti client or from the [ContentDB website](https://content.luanti.org/packages/sfan5/worldedit/).
   >
-  > Once you have download the .zip file from the ContentDB website, extract the .zip file and move the folder inside it to `[Minetest folder]/mods`.
+  > Once you have download the .zip file from the ContentDB website, extract the .zip file and move the folder inside it to `[user data directory]/mods`.
   > {style="note"}

 ## 2. Planning the map